Skip to main content

 2. Misuse of Power

-• The story critiques rulers who prioritize personal whims over the welfare of their subjects.
+• The story critiques rulers who prioritise personal whims over the welfare of their subjects.

-• Absolute power leads to moral corruption and reckless behavior.
+• Absolute power leads to moral corruption and reckless behaviour.

 3. Defying Fate/Destiny